In this first in a series of two virtual workshops, delegates will explore general aspects of consent including;

 The legal, ethical and professional meanings of consent; practical applications including, accepting treatment, specifically arising from the outcomes of the Paterson Inquiry in particular providing adequate time to reflect on diagnosis and treatment options, the assessment and examination of patients; consent in the context of holistic care; informed and valid consent; and a freedom to choose, explaining clearly to patients who choose to be treated privately, or whose treatment is provided in the independent sector but funded by the NHS.

 The workshop will be delivered by MDDUS Medico Legal Adviser Dr Myooran Nathan, and Risk Adviser Alan Frame.
 The format will include directed tutorial, case studies and break-out activity.
 It is suitable for all doctors and physician assistants.

 Coming soon - When consent becomes difficult – a masterclass for doctors.

-This course has been accredited by the Royal College of Physicians for 2 CPD credits.
+Application has been made to The Federation of the Royal Colleges of Physicians for 2 CPD credits.